tweag/asterius/docs/roadmap.md

 - Runtime bugs.
 The generated code comes with a complex hand-written runtime which is still buggy at times.
-The situation is expected to improve once we're able to work with an IR more high-level than Cmm and shave off the current hand-written garbage collector; see the 2020 Q3 section for explanation.
+The situation is expected to improve once we're able to work with an IR more high-level than Cmm and shave off the current hand-written garbage collector; see the 2020 Q3 section for more details.
 - GHCJS projects aren't supported out of the box.
-Major incompatabilities
+Major incompatibilities
   include:
   - Word sizes differ.
 Asterius is still 64-bit based at the moment.
   - JSFFI syntax and semantics differ.
 Asterius uses `Promise`-based async JSFFI